Over 100 researchers are participating in Research Connections this year.

 We strongly encourage you to attend the event with an open mind.
 Step outside your comfort zone and talk to researchers outside what you think are your areas of interest or your major.
 You never know what connections you might make or new opportunities you might learn about!

 Do I need to stay the whole time?

 While we hope you will try to make the most of the event and participate in as many opportunities as possible, no, you can attend this event at any time and for as long as you like.

 How do I sign up to attend?

-RSVP for the event will be available soon, but you can also register when you arrive if you forget to sign up in advance.
+You can Register via Nexus beforehand, but you can also register when you arrive if you forget to sign up in advance.

 What do I wear, and what do I bring?

 This isn't a job fair, nor is it a formal program.
 However, we encourage you to dress business casual and bring something you can use to take notes and collect researcher information.

 I'm nervous about talking to faculty, staff and other researchers.
 What do I say?

 Don't worry!
 The researchers attending know most of the students coming are early career UConn students who want to learn and grow.